How to choose an Entity Extraction product

 • Place

-• Numeric (Money and Percentage)
+• Numeric (e.g., money amounts and percentages)

 • Dates and times